FredArgoX/API_for_LLM/README.md

 # API_for_LLM
-PI with Python (LLM Integration, FastAPI, Ollama)
+API with Python (LLM Integration, FastAPI, Ollama)